-Commonly referred to as P&L, Investopedia, defines it as “…a financial statement that summarizes the revenues, costs, and expenses incurred during a specified period, usually a fiscal quarter or year.”
+Investopedia defines profit and loss (P&L) as “…a financial statement that summarizes the revenues, costs, and expenses incurred during a specified period, usually a fiscal quarter or year.”
 The definition also continues to say it is synonymous with an income statement.

-At its basic level, the equations for a P&L statement is Revenues – Expenses = Profit.
+At its basic level, the equation for a P&L statement is Revenues – Expenses = Profit.

 Here’s what a simplified P&L might contain.
 (This is not accounting advice, only a visual example.)